Noise Levels in 94610, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 17,381 94610 residents, or 63.5%, live above that level.
 By land area, 62.0% of 94610 is above 55 dBA.

 Average noise levels for 94610 residents, grouped by direction from the center of 94610.
-Central 94610 carries the highest population-weighted average; Eastern 94610 carries the lowest.
-Just 52% of residents in Eastern 94610 live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Central 94610.
+The highest population-weighted average is in northwestern 94610; the lowest is in northeastern 94610, where just 30% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Busy restaurant